 Since gluons can emit and absorb each other, a gluNon can always vary between all possible N's, provided the impulse momentum can adapt somehow.
 And if the energy is sufficient.
 And if the whole gluNon concept isn't beside the point.
 When unobserved the gluon must be a superposition of all possible N's.

 Maybe there is a kind of bottleneck for the composing quarks of gluNon states.
 When the 4 quarks are not near enough to each other they will not be all within their time borders and masslessness is not achieved.
 Why should the quarks be not near enough to each other?
-For gluon-gluon interactions we adopt the force being proportional to distance like between quarks, zero force at zero distance and maximum force at about 0.9 fm, see The proton at page 5 of this storyline.
+For gluon-gluon interactions we adopt the force being proportional to distance, like it is between quarks, zero force at zero distance and maximum force at about 0.9 fm, see The proton at page 4 of this storyline.
 So when the quarks are too near to each other they hardly will interact.
 They will pass each other by, at least try to do so.
 If they would, they are soon outside the reach of their time borders.
 But at the moment they are near enough, they form a gluon.
 So the chances are largest gluons are formed, just normal gluons.
 But once in a while it will happen all four quarks are near enough and when within their time borders the composing quarks achieve masslessness, gain lightspeed and are frozen in a glu4on.

 Consider a gluNon with N going 2-->1, which means the two gluons of a glu2on merge to one gluon, formerly named gluon-absorption.
 (Nobody knows if gluon 1 absorbs gluon 2 or that it is the other way around.
 They just merge and split.)

 Can 2 gluons merge to 1 gluon easily?